Published on October 19, 2023 • Updated on March 24, 2026

 Proximate cause is a legal term meaning that a specific outcome was the result of a certain action or chain of events.

 Having a pre-existing condition can complicate your case.
-For instance, you will want to:
+To strengthen your claim:

 Missouri follows the eggshell skull rule.
 This was created to protect individuals who suffer from pre-existing injuries.

-Individuals with pre-existing injuries have the ability to pursue compensation after an accident even in cases in which a person’s injuries would not have been bad if not for those pre-existing conditions.
+Individuals with pre-existing injuries can pursue compensation after an accident, even in cases in which a person’s injuries would not have been bad if not for those pre-existing conditions.
 People with pre-existing conditions must be able to demonstrate that the condition was made worse by the accident and that no reason existed to believe the victim’s condition would get worse before the accident.

 Common pre-existing conditions that could be exacerbated after an accident.